 Sophie Hinch from the Art Gallery of Windsor spoke about the AGW’s upcoming project with the local Alzheimer society at the Age Friendly Arts and Culture Symposium in December 2020.
 AGW and AGH programming in this area seem similar in emphasizing the importance of involving caregivers in the ‘art talk’ as well as the older adults.
 The caregivers are often feeling the same level of social isolation as the older adults involved.
 The panelists at the December 2020 symposium explored how visual art, heritage objects and music can trigger memories and creativity in older adults and improve community and family connections.
 Several museum workers were interested in providing 3D images of their collections for memory boxes.

-Once the highlight videos from the Symposium are available, I am planning to put a link here.
-Until then, please take a look at this resource guide from the Alzheimer Society to develop meaningful interactions.
+Please take a look at this resource guide from the Alzheimer Society to develop meaningful interactions.
 You can also review the presentation slides from the morning panel here.